 While trade assurance does offer safeguards and promises on-time delivery, it is always good to do a background check on the supplier.
-A simple Google search should give you an indication whether it is a legitimate company.
+A simple Google search should give you an indication of whether it is a legitimate company.
 You should also check for the following details:

 Different marketplaces have different quality and safety standards, and not everything you buy from an overseas supplier will meet them.
 It is your responsibility to ensure that your supplier adheres to your local standards before sourcing the product.
-Also, keep an eye out on possible patent infringements.
+Also, keep an eye out for possible patent infringements.
 If there’s something wrong with the product, then it is money down the drain.
 You can use SellerApp’s Amazon Brand Registry to find trademarks as well as patents for products to avoid any mix-ups.

 Safety regulations are harder to look out for, especially when it comes to complex products like electronics.
 It is up to you to make sure your supplier has the necessary clearances and safety certificates before you place an order.

 If you’re looking to sell a product that is complex and difficult to make like electronics, it is worthwhile to figure out who is manufacturing them in the first place.
 This also means figuring out every minute detail of the product for yourself.
-In a competitive e-commerce platform, there is no room for mistake when it comes to the quality of your listing.
+In a competitive e-commerce platform, there is no room for mistakes when it comes to the quality of your listing.
 So make sure you test the product!

 Always ask for a sample or a prototype of a product before you place an order.
 This will help you gauge whether the product meets quality standards.
 It will also help you assess whether it is a product that customers would buy in the first place.
 If you’re planning on starting a private label, you need to make sure the product meets your brand’s standards.
-A prototype will also help you get inputs from your friends and family about its viability in the Amazon marketplace.
+A prototype will also help you get inputs from your friends and family about its viability in the Amazon Marketplace.

 Shipping products from a different country may take time and also includes costs like freight charges that many sellers overlook.
 Make sure you factor in these additional costs before partnering with a supplier.
 You can check your product can be profitably sold with SellerApp’s Fulfilled by Amazon (FBA) calculator.